Books and articles

 "One of the more surprisingly powerful books of personal philosophy of the 21st century."

+New York Times best-seller, now translated into 30 languages around the world.
 From the world’s leading thinker on innovation and New York Times bestselling author of The Innovator’s Dilemma, Clayton M. Christensen and former HBR editor Karen Dillon comes an unconventional book of inspiration and wisdom for achieving a fulfilling life.
 Christensen’s The Innovator’s Dilemma, notably the only business book that Apple’s Steve Jobs said “deeply influenced” him, is widely recognized as one of the most significant business books ever published.
 Now, in the tradition of Randy Pausch’s The Last Lecture and Anna Quindlen’s A Short Guide to a Happy Life, How Will You Measure Your Life is with a book of lucid observations and penetrating insights designed to help any reader—student or teacher, mid-career professional or retiree, parent or child—forge their own paths to fulfillment.

 How do companies know how to grow?
 How can they create products that they are sure customers want to buy?
 Can innovation be more than a game of hit and miss?